theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 There are numerous problems that prohibit importing, or even reading, a CSV file with a machine.

 1. Not available, for example because the link changed or the website is down.
-2. Errors that can be circumvented such as SSL certificate warnings
+2. Errors that can be circumvented such as SSL certificate warnings.
 3. Non-standard symbols that are not recognised.
 For example, an `invalid multibyte string` or erroneous line ending.
 4. Files where the header row is not in line 1 or not specified.
 More in the next section.
+5. Multiple header rows
-5. Multiple tables in one file
+6. Multiple tables in one file
-6. And many more.
+7. And many more.